letsencrypt/acme-spec/draft-barnes-acme.md

 ## Proof of Possession of a Prior Key

-The Proof of Possession challenge verifies that a client possesses a private key corresponding to a server-specified public key, as demonstrated by its ability to correctly sign server-provided data with that key.
+The Proof of Possession challenge verifies that a client possesses a private key corresponding to a server-specified public key, as demonstrated by its ability to sign with that key.

 This method is useful if a server policy calls for issuing a certificate only to an entity that already possesses the subject private key of a particular prior related certificate (perhaps issued by a different CA).
 It may also help enable other kinds of server policy that are related to authenticating a client's identity using digital signatures.